 THE BEST OPTION FOR YOU

-If you have a disagreement with co-owners of real property, the attorneys at ANAND LAW can evaluate your situation to determine the best solution for you.
+If you have a disagreement with co-owners of real property, ANAND LAW can evaluate your situation to determine the best solution for you.
+We are real estate experts (both attorneys and brokers), committed to maintaining a deep knowledge of the law and tenaciously representing our clients.
+We also act as a court-appointed partition referee and maintain a network of real estate brokers throughout Southern California.
 We have helped homeowners with real estate issues in Los Angeles, Orange, San Bernardino, Riverside, San Diego, San Luis Obispo and Santa Barbara counties, and have successfully litigated real property disputes on behalf of both plaintiffs and defendants, in both State and Federal Courts, including ownership disputes, lien priority disputes, and fraudulent transfers / fraudulent recordings.
 We will evaluate your situation to determine if NEGOTIATION, LITIGATION (in State, Federal or Bankruptcy Court), or a combination of the foregoing is the best solution for you.